danigorbaciov/docs.wavesplatform/docs/en/waves-node/node-configuration.md

 You can change the number of blocks stored in memory using parameter `min-blocks-in-memory`.

 Using `type` parameter you can select the blockchain type.
 Three choices are available: MAINNET, TESTNET, STAGENET, and CUSTOM.
 For MAINNET or TESTNET or STAGENET types, parameters of blockchain are built in the application so you don’t have to configure them.
-But if you select CUSTOM blockchain type you have to provide the `custom` configuration section \(which is commented out in the example\).
+But if you select CUSTOM blockchain type, you have to provide the `custom` configuration section \(which is commented out in the example\).

-#### Configuring custom blockchain
+#### Configuring Custom Blockchain

-Use parameter `address-scheme-character` in section `custom` to set the address feature character.
+Use `address-scheme-character` parameter in `custom` section to set the address feature character.
 This character used while building an address and also passed over a network during a handshake.
-The latter allow nodes not connect to the nodes with other blockchains.
+The latter allow nodes not to connect to the nodes with other blockchains.

-`functionality` section allows you to set the timestamps of activation of different blockchain validations.
-It’s better to set all functionality settings to 0 to have a blockchain with all validations active.
+`functionality` section allows to set the timestamps of activation of different blockchain validations.
+It is better to set all functionality settings to 0 to have a blockchain with all validations active.

 In `genesis` section describe the first \(genesis\) block of your custom blockchain.

 Use `block-timestamp` parameter to set the date of creation of genesis block.
-Using parameter `timestamp` it is possible to set time of creation for genesis transactions.
+Use `timestamp` parameter to set time of creation for genesis transactions.

-Using `signature` parameter you can set the signature of genesis block.
+Use `signature` parameter to set the signature of genesis block.

-In `initial-balance` parameter it’s possible to set the total amount of coins.
+`initial-balance` parameter allows to set the total amount of coins.
 This value should be given in the smallest units of cryptocurrency.

-Using `initial-base-target` parameter it’s possible adjust the speed of block generation in the very begging of your custom blockchain.
+Use `initial-base-target` parameter to adjust the speed of block generation in the very beginning of your custom blockchain.

-Using `average-block-delay` parameter you can set the speed of block generation in your blockchain.
+Use `average-block-delay` parameter to set the speed of block generation in your blockchain.
 This is a target period of time between blocks.
-In reality delays between blocks could vary.
+In reality the delays between blocks may vary.

-In `transactions` parameter you should provide the list of first transactions.
+`transactions` parameter allows to provide the list of first transactions.
 Each transaction is described by recipient’s address \(as BASE58 string\) and amount.
 You have to distribute all initial balance to one or more addresses in genesis block.
 If you failed to do so, the genesis block will be considered as incorrect and the application won’t start.

-### Miner settings
+### Miner Settings

 In section `miner` it is possible to configure parameters of the new blocks generator.

 Use `enable` parameter to enable or disable block generation on the node.
 By default, it’s enabled, but if you disable it your node won’t try to generate new blocks \(won’t mine\).

 Use `quorum` parameter to set the minimum required number of connected peers to enable and start mining of new blocks.
-It defaults to 1, so your node will start mining as soon as it connects to the first peer in the P2P network.
+By default it is set to 1, so your node will start mining as soon as it connects to the first peer in the P2P network.
 Setting this parameter to 0 will enable off-line generation.

-Using `interval-after-last-block-then-generation-is-allowed` parameter you tune your node’s blocks download and generation behavior.
+Use `interval-after-last-block-then-generation-is-allowed` parameter to tune your node’s blocks download and generation behavior.
 By default, it set to 1 day, which means that your node won’t start block generation until it has the last block in the local blockchain not older than 1 day.
-So, using this parameter you order you node to actualize the blockchain before starting to generate new blocks.
+So, using this parameter you tell your node to actualize the blockchain before starting to generate new blocks.
 Actually, it works only after long node shutdowns.

-### REST API settings
+### REST API Settings

-The **REST API section** is a section in the node configuration file with settings of a [node API](/en/waves-node/node-api).
+The **REST API Section** is a section in the node configuration file with settings of a [node API](/en/waves-node/node-api).

-#### parameters
+#### Parameters

 | # | Name | Description | Default value |
 | :--- | :--- | :--- | :--- |